kratenko/lovem/terminology.md

 : It is a named identifier for easier programming, indication jump destinations : or variables' names.
 They will be replaced in bytecode by numeric addresses : or identifiers.

+immediate:
+: (or "immediate value") a value (literate) that is used for an operation : taken from the oparg, so from the bytecode.
+They are used for loading : data from the program to the stack.

+branch|branching
+: A branch is an instruction that can change which instruction follows : its execution, determining on a runtime condition.
+It does so by : modifying the PC, if the condition is true.
+By this it can change which : instruction will be next.
+The act of changing the PC is called : "branching".
+The destination is typically taken from the instructions : oparg.
+A branch is different from a normal jump, which will always : be performed.
+Hence, a branch is a conditional jump.
+: The most prominent branching operation is the classical if-statement.

+program counter|PC
+: Special register inside the VM, that holds the address of the instruction : that is to be executed next.